 What this also does is bathe our brains in fresh blood (yeah, we know, it’s icky!), bringing oxygen and vital nutrition to the brain.

-Research indicates that cold showers can lower the presence of cortisol (the stress hormone) in our brains, as well as boosting feel-good neurotransmitters like serotonin.
+Research indicates that cold showers can lower the presence of cortisol (the stress hormone) in our brains, as well as boost feel-good neurotransmitters like serotonin.

 So, if all this sounds interesting and you’d like to give it a shot, here’s how to get started: